Antelope Butte Mountain Ski Resort is a ski area located in the state of Wyoming in USA. The resort is in the town of Shell, WY.

 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 Skiable Terrain by Difficulty Level

-Antelope Butte Mountain has 225 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Antelope Butte Mountain is mostly a beginner-friendly ski area, with about 25% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 75%.
+Antelope Butte Mountain has 225 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Antelope Butte Mountain is a beginner-friendly ski area, with about 25% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 75%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.